 Perine plays a valuable role in player development at Missouri State.
 She oversees the academic progress of each student-athlete, as well as organizing the community service efforts of the team.
 The Bears participate in a variety of community service projects during the year.

-Also involved in the community herself, Perine serves as the Vice President of Events for the Women's Intersport Network of Springfield, an organization committed to the promotion of girls and women in sport.
+Also involved in the community herself, Perine serves as the Vice President of Events for the Women’s Intersport Network of Springfield, an organization committed to the promotion of girls and women in sports.
 Perine is also involved in raising money and awareness for the Breast Cancer Foundation of the Ozarks.